pkic/pkimm/categories/key-management/_index.md

 #### Guidance

 Protocols and encryption strengths may quickly change or be deprecated due to identification of vulnerabilities or design flaws.
-In order to support current and future data security needs, organization should know where cryptography is used and understand how they would be able to respond rapidly to changes impacting the strength of their cryptographic implementations.
+In order to support current and future data security needs, the organization should know where cryptography is used and understand how they would be able to respond rapidly to changes impacting the strength of their cryptographic implementations.

 Specific rules and boundaries to be applied for cryptographic cipher suites and protocols should be documented in encryption management policy that reflect the current status of cryptography practice.

 Cipher suites and protocols should be regularly checked against the implemented technology and configuration.
-The deviation from the documented and allowed protocols should be fixed.
+Any deviation from the documented and allowed protocols should be fixed.

 #### Assessment